kuleuven/mango-mdschema/README.md

-# Apply metadata schemas in Python
+# Apply ManGO metadata schemas in Python

 Small application to apply metadata from a metadata schema using iRODS PRC.